snat-s/m/classify_metadata/README.md

 ### Few shot prompting

 Few shot prompting is a fancy name for making an LLM learn with examples without training it.
-Its a really cool trick that you can use and makes the models output more coherent and consistent.
+Its a really cool trick that you can use to make the models outputs more coherent and consistent.
 I am going to give you an extremely easy example of how one of this prompts look like:

 ![Few Shot prompting example of an addition](./assets/few_shot_prompting.gif)